Jimk72/Icarus_Mods/README.md

 # Icarus_Mods

+4/8/22 Updated Explosive Arrows for week 18.
+Kryptic camo mod does not need any update.

 4/6/22 Added New Kryptic camo mod.
 This new camo mod should be compatible with all other mods unless the mod changes these same item textures.
 I dont think any other mods change textures so you should be fine.
 Also this mod DOES NOT CHANGE the gameplay in any way.
 It only changes the look of the workshop armor, Compound Bow, Recurve bow, and the Archers Backpack.
 Just select the Kryptic_Camo_Mod_V1_P.pak file for the items you want to be camo from the files section and place in mods folder: